 Make sure that the products you buy have a good quality.
 This can be done in different ways, but a safe way is to test a bunch of the products that you plan to sell on Fyndiq first, before you put them up for sale.
 If everything works as it should, you have a good chance of not receiving any complaints.
 If they do not work well, you should do more checks and just make sure to post the products that have good quality and work as they should.
 In this way, you have ensured that you do not receive excessive complaints and avoid fees and a lower Merchant Score.

-Tips & Tricks to improve the quality of product ads:
+Tips & tricks to improve the regret rate:

 - Nice pictures - The first impression is of great importance.
 Stylish, clear and relevant product images generate additional sales.